-Over the years, the District has received comments and inquiries from residents interested in local PM levels and learning about the health impacts of particulate matter, especially as more wildfires have been impacting the area, such as the Napa and Sonoma wildfires in 2017 and the County Fire and Mendocino Complex fires in 2018.
+Over the years, the District has received comments and inquiries from residents interested in local PM levels and learning about the health impacts of particulate matter, especially as more wildfires have been impacting the area, such as the Napa and Sonoma wildfires in 2017 and the County Fire and Mendocino Complex fires in 2018 and most recently the LNU Fire in 2020, that directly burned within the District boundary.

 As a result of the recent wildfire impacts and the concerns of residents, the District took the initiative to research and create a pilot program that would install air sensors throughout the District to check and relay particulate matter levels immediately on an open-sourced website for public consumption and inquiry.